nikeshdevkota/Deep-Learning-Lectures/Lesson7.md

 Ensemble approaches combine many learning algorithms to achieve higher predictive performance than any of the individual learning algorithms could.

 <h3>How to improve the performance of a single model?</h3>
-Regularization is ofteen used to improve the performance of a machine learning model.
+Regularization is often used to improve the performance of a machine learning model.
 This technique forces us not to learn a more complex or flexible model, to avoid the problem of overfitting.
 Regularization techniques used for neural networks are gifven below.

 <h3>Dropout</h3>
 Dropout technique drops out a fraction of the input layer randomly to minimize complexity and prevent overfitting during each forward pass.
 Dropout prevents the neural network to be heavily dependent on only one feature.